zhi4chi2/software/software/git/progit/git-basics.md

 > If your current branch is set up to track a remote branch (see the next section and Git Branching for more information), you can use the `git pull` command to automatically fetch and then merge that remote branch into your current branch.

-如果本地的 branch 设置为 track a remote branch ，则可以用 `git pull` 命令自动做 fetch + merge
+如果当前 local branch 设置为 track a remote branch ，则可以用 `git pull` 命令自动做 fetch + merge

 > by default, the `git clone` command automatically sets up your local master branch to track the remote master branch (or whatever the default branch is called) on the server you cloned from.
 Running `git pull` generally fetches data from the server you originally cloned from and automatically tries to merge it into the code you’re currently working on.